moltab/moltab/README.md

 - 👋 Hi, I’m Molalegne Tamiru Bezie
-- 👀 I’m interested in reading Books
+- 👀  I’m interested in Web development, Machine learning And Writing Code
 - 🌱 I’m currently learning Emerging Technology
-- 💞️ I’m looking to collaborate on Anyone
+- 💞️ I’m looking to collaborate on web App dev
-- 📫 How to reach me ...
+- 📫 How to reach me molalegn.tamiru@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 moltab/moltab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.